mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 This spec defines how a driver monitors a MongoDB server.
 In summary, the client monitors each server in the topology.
-The scope of server monitoring is to provide the topology with updated ServerDescriptions based on isMaster command responses.
+The scope of server monitoring is to provide the topology with updated ServerDescriptions based on hello or legacy hello command responses.

 META
 ----